 Yes, we have performed these services for a number of customers.
 Each migration varies greatly, depending on the types of workloads involved and the customer’s internal expertise.

-Our Blueprints tool has helped some customers on-board to CenturyLink from other platforms, ultimately alleviating the cost and complexity associated with third-party cloud management products.
+Our Blueprints tool has helped some customers onboard to Lumen Cloud from other platforms, ultimately alleviating the cost and complexity associated with third-party cloud management products.

 Within the Control Portal, customers may use reporting tools to examine the performance and availability metrics of a given VM, or Group of VMs.